-Table 12 Types of Collaborative Projects Built By Students and Partner Teachers
+Table 8 Types of Collaborative Projects Built By Students and Partner Teachers

-Project Type Percentage of Projects that included this component: Percentage of projects that were mainly focused on this component: GenY student created or updated a Web page that was used by my partner teacher's class #Num!
-GenY student helped other students search the Web for information on a class topic #Num!
-GenY student developed an educational presentation using PowerPoint, HyperStudio, or other software #Num!
-GenY student taught technology skills to a teacher #Num!
-GenY student taught technology skills to other students #Num!
-Other #Num!
+Project Type Percentage of projects that included this component: Percentage of projects that were mainly focused on this component:

+GenY student created or updated a Web page

+that was used by my partner teacher's class

+GenY student helped other students search

+the Web for information on a class topic

+GenY student developed an educational

+presentation using PowerPoint, HyperStudio,

+or other software

+GenY student taught technology skills to a

+teacher

+GenY student taught technology skills to

+other students

+Other

-Table 13 Delivery of Collaborative Projects
+Table 9 Delivery of Collaborative Projects

-Only Me Only my Partner Teacher Both of Us Together When the lesson was delivered to your partner- when the lesson was delivered to your partner- teacher's class, who taught the class that day?
+Only Me Only my Partner Teacher Both of Us Together When the lesson was delivered to your partner-teacher's class, who taught the class that day?

-Table 14 Student Self-Assessments of Their Collaborative Projects
+Table 10 Student Self-Assessments of Their Collaborative Projects

-Mark the answer that best describes your experience in Generation Y: Strongly Agree Agree Disagree Strongly disagree Not sure, N/A

-I completed my project.
+Mark the answer that best describes your experience in Generation Y: Strongly Agree Agree Disagree Strongly Disagree Not sure, N/A I completed my project.
 I am proud of my project.

-As a result of my project, other

-students learned about

-technology.

-As a result of my project, other

-students learned about a subject

-(e.g. history, math, English, etc.)

-The feedback about my project

-proposal I got online was helpful.

-My partner-teacher's expectations

-of me were clear and realistic.

-My partner-teacher was able to

-meet with me regularly.

-My partner-teacher and I worked

-together well as a team.

-Overall, Generation Y was a good

-experience.
+As a result of my project, other students learned about technology.
+As a result of my project, other students learned about a subject (e.g. history, math, English, etc.) The feedback about my project proposal I got online was helpful.
+My partner-teacher's expectations of me were clear and realistic.
+My partner-teacher was able to meet with me regularly.
+My partner-teacher and I worked together well as a team.
+Overall, Generation Y was a good experience.